TL;DR

 | Recovery | On a general ward. | Private, en-suite room. |

-The 'big three' covered by almost all policies are cancer, heart attack, and stroke, but modern policies can cover over 50 conditions, including multiple sclerosis, motor neurone disease, major organ transplant, and Parkinson's disease.
+The 'big three' covered by almost all policies are cancer, heart attack, and stroke, but modern policies may cover over 50 conditions, including multiple sclerosis, motor neurone disease, major organ transplant, and Parkinson's disease.

-How could you use a £150,000 CIC payout?
+How could you use a £150,000 CIC claim payment? (illustrative estimate)

 CIC provides a vital cash injection at the point of crisis, giving you the freedom and flexibility to make the best choices for your health and your family's future.